jeremychone/rust-genai/README.md

 }
 ```

+Examples

+- [examples/c00-readme.rs](examples/c00-readme.rs) - Quick overview code with multiple providers and streaming.
+- [examples/c01-conv.rs](examples/c01-conv.rs) - Shows how to build a conversation flow.
+- [examples/c02-auth.rs](examples/c02-auth.rs) - Demonstrates how to provide a custom **Auth Resolver** (for api_key) per adapter kind.
+- [examples/c03-kind.rs](examples/c03-kind.rs) - Demonstrates how to provide a custom **AdapterKindResolver** to customize the "model name" to "adapter kind" mapping.

 ## Notes on Possible Direction

 - Will add more data on ChatResponse and ChatStream, especially metadata about usage.

-- Add vision/image support to the chat messages and responses
+- Add vision/image support to chat messages and responses.

-- Add function calling support to the chat messages and responses
+- Add function calling support to chat messages and responses.

-- Add Google Gemini (note: Seems that gemini endpoints is diffferent than the google vertex AI as only the later seems to support Function & Instruction.)

-- Add the AWS Berock variants (e.g., Mistral, and Anthropic).
-Most of the work will be on "interesting" token signature scheme (without having to drag big SDKs, might be below feature)
+- Add the AWS Bedrock variants (e.g., Mistral, and Anthropic).
+Most of the work will be on "interesting" token signature scheme (without having to drag big SDKs, might be below feature).
+- Add the Google VertexAI variants.
+- (might) add the Azure OpenAI variant (not sure yet).

 ## Links

 - crates.io: [crates.io/crates/genai](https://crates.io/crates/genai)
 - GitHub: [github.com/jeremychone/rust-genai](https://github.com/jeremychone/rust-genai)
+- Sponsored by [BriteSnow](https://britesnow.com) (Jeremy Chones's consulting company)